containeroo/certalert/README.md

 ## Configuration

 The certificates must be configured in a file.
 The config file can be `yaml`, `json` or `toml`.
 The config file should be loaded automatically if changed.
 Please check the log output to control if the automatic config reload works in your environment.
+You can disable the automatic reload by adding the flag `--auto-reload-config=false`.
 The endpont `/-/reload` also reloads the configuration.

 ### Pushgateway